 Finally, taxes are very complicated for players earning money in different countries all around the world.
 Sometimes, a player will need to pay taxes in each individual country they win prize money in.
 Players are flying around to different parts of the world, easily earning paychecks in 20 or more countries every year.
 It makes taxes complicated, and pretty costly.

 Every athlete must pay taxes, and salaries reported never take out that portion of the money.
 The good news for tennis players is they have more freedom as far as where they establish residency.
 Most of them will buy a home in a part of the world that has reasonable taxes.
 That is why a lot of tennis players will have residencies in Monte Carlo, The Bahamas, or states in the United States with no state income tax.
-This move alone can save some of the top players millions of dollars over their career.
+This move alone can save some of the top players millions of dollars over their careers.

 The Real Salaries Of Tennis